krbnite/krbnite.github.io/_posts/2018-02-01-Facebook-Graph-The-Page-Node.md

 * rating\_count
   - definition: Number of ratings for the page
   - came back 0, so not useful to me
+  - just like w/ overall\_star\_rating: this is weird since the me/ratings edge is highly populated
 * **talking\_about\_count**
   - definition: The number of people talking about this Page
   - seems useful